colejarczyk/doc/api/seller.rst

 Seller API
 ==========

-These endpoints will allow you to see the list of sellers taken in the Open Loyalty.
+These endpoints will allow you to see the list of sellers in Open Loyalty.

 Get list of sellers
 -------------------

-To retrieve a paginated list of sellers you need to call the ``/api/seller`` endpoint with the ``GET`` method.
+To retrieve a paginated list of sellers, you need to call the ``/api/seller`` endpoint with the ``GET`` method.

 Definition
 ^^^^^^^^^^